marco-luzzara/mongodb-transaction-simulation/presentation.md

 ## **`snapshot`** Readconcern

-By using `local` or `majority`, you get consistent snapshot per replica set, wherease with `snapshot` read concern all the shards take a snapshot at the same `ClusterTime`
+By using `local` or `majority`, you get consistent snapshot per replica set, whereas with `snapshot` read concern all the shards take a snapshot at the same `ClusterTime`

 you must commit with `{w: majority}`